-- Bad bid management: If an interested person submits an offer by e-mail, the probability is high that he will receive it by e-mail.
-Now the customer is on the move: Either order - or not.
+- Bad bid management: Asks a prospect via Email for an offer, the probability is high that it will be sent by Email gets.
+Now it is the customer's turn: Either order - or not.

 - Additional information by phone: It is more professional when a salesman tries to reach the requester by telephone.
 A call helps to find out how high the purchase probability really is.
 Further details can be clarified.

 - Follow offers: It is often neglected to follow up on offers.
 It is unwise, if a provider, who goes with a written offer in advance, breaks off the communication to the interested party.